pgElephant/pgraft/docs/user-guide/index.md

-# User Guide (pgElephant Suite)
+# User Guide

-Comprehensive guides for using **pgraft** in production, as part of the unified [pgElephant](https://pgelephant.com) high-availability suite.
-All documentation and product pages share a consistent, professional template and feature matrix.
+Comprehensive guides for using **pgraft** in production.

 ## Overview

 This section contains detailed documentation for operating pgraft clusters, from basic configuration to advanced cluster operations.
-For related products, see [RAM](https://pgelephant.com/ram), [RALE](https://pgelephant.com/rale), and [FauxDB](https://pgelephant.com/fauxdb).

 ## Contents